 Two algorithms are developed using AMSU data to estimate intensity, one each for the MSW and the MSLP.
-Again, in attempt to better estimate the stronger storms, the dependent data for both the MSW and MSLP were transformed in several ways.
+Again, in an attempt to better estimate the stronger storms, the dependent data for both the MSW and MSLP were transformed in several ways.
 The results indicated that the MSW are best estimated directly, with the MSW values as the dependent data.
-However, the MSLP are best estimated indirectly; the data first are subtracted from a set value of 1050 hPa, then an algorithm to estimate the natural log of that differenced value is developed, and finally the MSLP is re-obtained.
+However, the MSLP are best estimated indirectly; the data first are subtracted from a set value of 1050 hPa, then an algorithm to estimate the natural log of that differenced value is developed, and then the MSLP is reobtained.

-To develop algorithms that estimate TC intensity, a best-subsets multiple linear regression (Miller, 2002) technique was employed.
+To develop algorithms that estimate TC intensity, a best-subsets multiple linear regression (Miller 2002) technique was employed.
 This technique examines all potential regression equation combinations up to some N number of variables.
-For example, if there were maintained in the Automated Tropical Cyclone Forecast (Sampson and Schrader, 2000) databases at the National Hurricane Center and the Joint Typhoon Warning Center.
-Applications of the extended best track can be found in Kimball and Mulekar (2004).

-three independent variables, the best-subsets technique would assess seven equations: three equations with single estimators, three equations with two estimators each, and one equation with all three estimators.
+For example, if there were three independent variables, the best-subsets technique would assess seven equations: three equations with single estimators, three equations with two estimators each, and one equation with all three estimators.
 The advantage of this method over an automated technique, such as stepwise regression, is that it allows the user to see the regression results from all possible models and to select the most appropriate model based on the user's criteria.
 The best-subsets technique was combined with a cross-validation scheme to provide a more realistic assessment of the errors.
-To thoroughly evaluate the models, the regression equations were developed with 80% of the cases, chosen randomly, and tested on the remaining 20% of the cases (Brieman and Spector, 1992).
+To thoroughly evaluate the models, the regression equations were developed with 80% of the cases, chosen randomly, and tested on the remaining 20% of the cases (Brieman and Spector 1992).
 This 80/20 cross-validation procedure was conducted 1000 times for every possible model to ensure robust estimates of error.

-To develop the intensity estimation models, best-subsets were used to analyze all possible models having up to 15 independent variables.
-The evaluation criteria included (1) the minimization of the mean absolute error (MAE)-which has the same units as the dependent variable so that there is physical meaning to the errors-of both the developmental and the cross-validated datasets, and (2) that all estimators are significant to 1% ($\alpha=0.01$).
+To develop the intensity estimation models, best subsets were used to analyze all possible models having up to 15 independent variables.
+The evaluation criteria included 1) the minimization of the mean absolute error (MAE), which has the same units as the dependent variable so that there is physical meaning to the errors, of both the developmental and the cross-validated datasets, and 2) all estimators significant to 1% ($\alpha =$

+0.01).
 Based on these results, the best models were chosen for estimating the MSW and MSLP.